microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 ### Login Using Azure CLI

-To use an individual identity, you need a local installation of the Azure CLI.
+To use individual login with Azure AD, you need a local installation of the Azure CLI.
 Version 2.0.71 or later is recommended.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 You should first sign in to the Azure CLI with your identity, and then use the Azure CLI command `az acr login` to access the registry.
 ```